hegworks/tanim/docs/tanim-wiki.md

 void Init();
 ```

 Initializes the Tanim system.
 Call once at startup after ImGui initialization, before any other Tanim functions.
+Only call this once during your application's lifetime.

 ### Editor Integration